-The induced coalition formation problem, $\succsim^H$, is the following:
+As a consequence, the coalition formation problem induced by $PS$, $\succsim^{PS}$, is the following:

 Note that this problem is not a non-circular coalition formation problem.
-In particular, coalitions $(\{12\}$, $\{23\}$, $\{13\})$ form a ring and as $23\succ_2 123$, while $123\succ_3 23$, weak pairwise alignment is also violated.
-Moreover, it can easily be shown that it has an empty core.
+In particular, $(\{12\}$, $\{23\}$, $\{13\})$ is a ring and, as $23\succ_2 123$, while $123\succ_3 23$, \textit{weak pairwise alignment} is also violated.
+Moreover, it can easily be shown that this problem has an empty core. \end{example}